 Browse through the event listing below.
 (Selection will show all events for AND/OR after selected date)

-Eat too much turkey at Thanksgiving?
-Join a Ranger for a short hike along our Alder Trail.
-The hike will start at the Visitor Center, its .8 miles in length, and is home to many different species of flora and fauna.
+Join a Ranger for an enjoyable hike along the Alder Trail.
+The hike will start at the Visitor Center.
+The Alder Trail is about .8 miles in length and is home to many different species of flora and fauna.
 The hike is open to all ages.
-Bring comfortable walking shoes and plenty of water.
-Hike is weather permitting.
-For more information please call 704-528-6350.
+For more information, please call 704-528-6350.